themiszamani/argo-egi-web/README.md

 title: Web UI | ARGO
 ---

+## Description
 # Web UI module for the ARGO Framework

 * based on Lavoisier Framework - http://software.in2p3.fr/lavoisier
 * prerequisites : a server certificate and java

- # Installation - the $HOME_LAVOISIER is the directory where do you install the service
+## Installation - the $HOME_LAVOISIER is the directory where do you install the service
 * cd $HOME_LAVOISIER
 * wget https://github.com/ARGOeu/argo-egi-web/archive/master.zip
 * unzip master.zip